briemadu/rl4nlp/bibliography.md

 layout: default
 navigation_weight: 2
 ---
-## Bibliography
+## :books: Bibliography :books:
 A non-exhaustive list of RL+NLP papers.
 You can choose a paper from this list or suggest other papers.
+If you know of an important paper that is not here, let me know.

 **General**
 * LITTMAN, Michael L. Reinforcement learning improves behaviour from evaluative feedback.
 Nature, 2015, 521.
 Jg., Nr.
 7553, S. 445-451. [link](https://www.nature.com/articles/nature14540)